-A business operation based on the same premises as a Single-Family Dwelling which is clearly an incidental and secondary use of the Dwelling, but conducted primarily in other locations off the premises.
-Examples of Home-Based Businesses include construction contractors, well drilling, independent trucking, small-scale heavy equipment operator, or landscaping services.
+A business operation based on the same premises as a Single-Family Dwelling which is clearly an incidental and secondary use of the Dwelling, and often conducted primarily in other locations off the premises.
+Examples of Home-Based Businesses taking place primarily off site include construction contractors, well drilling, independent trucking, small-scale heavy equipment operator, or landscaping services.
+On-site Home Based Businesses include Home Occupations that take place within an accessory building on the same premises.